What are Crushed Shadows & Blown Highlights?

 Waveform monitor underexposed Custom

-Waveform monitor showing underexposed image with a bit of crushed blacks at the bottom (0 IRE).
+Waveform monitor showing an underexposed image with a few crushed blacks at the bottom (0 IRE).

-A waveform monitor shows you the brightness of the picture from left to right, i.e. the left side on the waveform monitor represents the left side of your image, etc.
+A waveform monitor shows you the picture’s brightness from left to right, i.e., the left side of the waveform monitor represents the left side of your image, etc.

-On the X-axis you have your image mapped horizontally.
-And on the Y-axis you have the exposure value of the image (usually ranging from 0 IRE to 100 IRE, but there might be slight variations and settings available).
+Your image is mapped horizontally on the X-axis.
+On the Y-axis, you have the exposure value of the image (usually ranging from 0 IRE to 100 IRE, but there might be slight variations and settings available).

-If some parts of your image have crushed blacks it will be at 0 or below IRE.
-And if some parts of your image have blown highlights, it will have an IRE value of 100 IRE or above.
+If some parts of your image have crushed blacks, they will be at 0 or below IRE.
+If some parts of your image have blown highlights, they will have an IRE value of 100 IRE or above.

 Zebras

 All the slanting lines in the sky are Zebras set to a threshold of 95 percent.
-You can see the histogram on the left side of the screen (on this histogram the blacks and shadows are on the left side and the highlights and whites are on the right side).
+The histogram is on the left side of the screen (on this histogram, the blacks and shadows are on the left side, and the highlights and whites are on the right side).

-Often you would set a value of e.g. 95% as a safety measure.
-That way you know you need to take care of not pushing the dynamic range any further when the stripes appear, but you might still be able to save the details in the bright areas.
+Often, you would set a value of, for example, 95% as a safety measure.
+That way, you know you need to avoid pushing the dynamic range any further when the stripes appear, but you might still be able to save the details in the bright areas.

-What the safety threshold should be set to vary from picture profile to picture profile.
-Some profiles – like vlog for example – call for a bigger safety margin.
+Note that some picture profiles, like LOG, call for a bigger safety margin.
 Check your camera’s manual or instructions for any LUT you might want to use.

 VlogL flat profile Custom

-Log (here vlog) profile is a flat profile.
-There’s a lot of information hidden in the flat image you can use for color grading.
+The log (here, vLog) profile is a flat profile.
+The flat image hides a lot of information that can be used for color grading.

-If you want to record video with a high dynamic range and enhanced color gamut beyond the SDR standard (Standard Dynamic Range), you can give HDR (High Dynamic Range) try.
+If you want to record video with a high dynamic range and enhanced color gamut beyond the SDR standard (Standard Dynamic Range), you can try HDR (High Dynamic Range).

-Within photography, HDR works by taking several images and combines them into a final product that captures details in both the shadows and the highlights.
+Within photography, HDR works by combining several images into a final product that captures details in both the shadows and the highlights.

-If you’re shooting video, you can give HLG (Hybrid Log-Gamma) a try.
+However, some video cameras also have an HDR setting (like Dolby Vision and HDR10+) that you can use.
+If you’re shooting video, you can try HLG (Hybrid Log-Gamma).
 In a way, HLG is to video what HDR is to photography.

-HLG isn’t widely adopted yet, but it will give you extra dynamic range to work with because it uses the same gamma curve as SDR but adds a logarithmic curve with extra brightness over the top of the signal, hence the “log” and “gamma” in Hybrid Log-Gamma (source).
+HLG isn’t widely adopted yet, but it will give you extra dynamic range to work with because it uses the same gamma curve as SDR but adds a logarithmic curve with extra brightness over the top of the signal, hence the “LOG” and “gamma” in Hybrid Log-Gamma.

-Keep in mind though, that neither HDR, HLG, log profiles, nor RAW can save you from blown highlights or crushed blacks.
+Keep in mind, though, that neither HDR, HLG, log profiles, nor RAW can prevent blown highlights or crushed blacks.
 But they do give you more dynamic range to play with.

 How to Make Crushed Shadows and Blown Highlights Work For You